 The technique for spot cleaning upholstery or carpets is essentially the same.
 Obviously, it is impossible to place an absorbent cloth under the stain.
 But, you should still follow these tips:

 - Use a dull knife to remove any solid matter from the fibers.
-Do not rub the stain deeper in the fabric.
+Do not rub the stain deeper into the fabric.

 - Use a white cloth or paper towels to blot up as much moisture as possible.